-- 5.6.1 By 2039, the population aged 65 or over in Wyre is projected to reach 40,000, the largest number of any Lancashire authority.
-It is therefore essential to provide housing for older people and people with restricted mobility. - 5.6.2 Policy HP2 of the adopted Local Plan advises at least 20% of dwellings within developments of 20 dwellings and above should be of a design suitable or adaptable for older people and people with restricted mobility.
-2019-20 has been the first full monitoring year since the adoption of the Local Plan and although 15 planning applications have been approved in that time for developments of 20 dwellings and above, six of them related to outline applications approved prior to Local Plan adoption.
+5.6.1 By 2039, the population aged 65 or over in Wyre is projected to reach 40,000, the largest number of any Lancashire authority.
+It is therefore essential to provide housing for older people and people with restricted mobility.

+5.6.2 Policy HP2 of the adopted Local Plan advises at least 20% of dwellings within developments of 20 dwellings and above should be of a design suitable or adaptable for older people and people with restricted mobility.
+2020-21 has been the second full monitoring year since the adoption of the Local Plan and although 9 planning applications have been approved in that time for developments of 20 dwellings and above, only one of them relates to an outline application approved prior to Local Plan adoption.
 Consequently, in the absence of an outline planning condition and as housing mix does not fall to be considered under any of the reserved matters definitions, a policy compliant mix could not be demanded.
-Four of these approvals provided no housing for the elderly and two approvals provided 11% and 16%.
-Of the remaining nine approvals, seven provided, or are required to provide by condition, at least 20% housing suitable for the elderly and two approvals provided more than the required 20% (38% and 100%). - 5.6.3 In total in 2019-20 planning approval was granted on developments of 20 dwellings and above for 135 dwellings for older people and people with restricted mobility.